vietnix-org/training-20-03-2023/luan.nguyen/rp nginx_apache.md

 source wordpress,laravel

+---

-Install wordpress and laravel on apache2
+- Install wordpress and laravel!!!

 Creat user and database for wordpress